kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 Client traffic flows through the egress gateway directly to an external endpoint (FQDN or IP).
 The gateway applies policies and routing logic before forwarding to the destination.

 ### Parent Mode
 Client traffic flows through a local egress gateway to an upstream gateway before reaching the final endpoint.
 This enables gateway chaining for multi-cluster or multi-zone topologies.
 The local egress gateway treats the parent as a single upstream.
 Local retries are limited to establishing the parent connection.
 Request-level retries are performed by the parent.

-Implementations MUST prevent retry loops across gateways.
+Operators MUST use network policy or sidecar/egress proxy configuration to deny direct egress from workloads and force all outbound traffic to the Gateway.
+Retry loops across gateways are prohibited; implementations MUST tag requests to prevent looped retries.

 ## Policy Application Scopes